ibm-cloud-architecture/refarch-integration/docs/icp-deploy.md

 * Once done the process is the same for each Application
    * build the docker image
-   * tag the image with information about the target repostiory server, namespace, tag and version
+   * tag the image with information about the target repository server, namespace, tag and version
    * push the image to the remote repository
    * build the helm package from the chart definition
    * install the package.

 ## Setup Private Docker Registry
-In this section you will set up the private Docker registry in ICp to host the Docker images securely.
-For this you will create an ICp user to access the registry, and kubernetes configmap and secret resources for the registry configuration and credentials.
+In this section you will set up the private Docker registry in ICP to host the Docker images securely.
+For this you will create an ICP user to access the registry, and kubernetes configmap and secret resources for the registry configuration and credentials.

 # Hybrid integration components
-As illustrates in first figure above we are deploying 3 components to ICp
+As illustrates in first figure above we are deploying 3 components to ICP
 * For IIB study this article: [Deploying IIB Application to IBM Cloud private](https://github.com/ibm-cloud-architecture/refarch-integration-esb/blob/master/IBMCloudprivate/README.md)
-* For the web application see [Deploy to ICp](https://github.com/ibm-cloud-architecture/refarch-caseinc-app/blob/master/docs/run-icp.md):
+* For the web application see [Deploy to ICP](https://github.com/ibm-cloud-architecture/refarch-caseinc-app/blob/master/docs/run-icp.md):
-* For the SOA data access layer service running on WebSphere Liberty [Deploy DAL to ICp](https://github.com/ibm-cloud-architecture/refarch-integration-inventory-dal/blob/master/docs/icp-deploy.md)
+* For the SOA data access layer service running on WebSphere Liberty [Deploy DAL to ICP](https://github.com/ibm-cloud-architecture/refarch-integration-inventory-dal/blob/master/docs/icp-deploy.md)